theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-1/index.md

       year: "1989"
       work: "The Sufi Path of Knowledge — Ibn ʿArabī’s Metaphysics of Imagination"
       pub: "State University of New York Press"
+    - author: "Henry Corbin"
+      year: "1969"
+      work: "Creative Imagination in the Sūfism of Ibn ʿArabī"
+      pub: "Princeton University Press"
+    - author: "Sachiko Murata"
+      year: "1992"
+      work: "The Tao of Islam — A Sourcebook on Gender Relationships in Islamic Thought"
+      pub: "State University of New York Press"

 # 🧭 Breadcrumbs
 breadcrumbs: